Pinksterlanddagen: History

 The Frisian town of Appelscha has a long tradition of radical revolutionary socialism and anarchism, which started on 30 March 1889 when the anarchist Ferdinand Domela Nieuwenhuis gave a speech to the village's dissatisfied workers.
-Since then, the village has had a reputation as a stronghold of socialism and anarchism.
 Here the combative agricultural workers formed the basis for the activities of Nieuwenhuis, workers strikes often took place in the village and around 1900 there was a large wave of strikes.

 The local anarchist youth organized a Pinksterlanddagen event for the first time in 1924 on the Tot Vrijheidsbezinning site (literally: "For Freedom of Mind").

 In 1970 the Provo Roel van Duijn attended the Pinksterlanddagen and organized a teach-in as the culmination of a propaganda manifestation for anarchism and for all anti-authoritarian movements in the Netherlands: pacifists, council communists, socialists and others.